AndraBisca/mlir-aie/docs/AIERouting.md

 ﻿# AIE Flows and Routing

-Introduction on how to connect tiles in the AIE physical dialect
+Introduction on how to connect tiles in the AIE physical dialect.
+The explanations follow a bottom-up approach starting from the routing steps to perform at AIE physical dialect level and continuing with higher level abstractions in the latter part of the document.

 ## AIE Tile Routing